 By Eduardo Amaral Gurgel Kiss1

-As promised, we shall continue to review the new rules on the international sale of goods and how it has changed Brazilian law.
-Through Decree 8 327, of October 16, 2014, the Brazilian government has put in force the United Nations Convention on Contracts for the International Sale of Goods (the "Convention").
+Twenty four years after being executed by Brazil, the Brazilian government, through Decree 8 327, of October 16, 2014, put in force the United Nations Convention on Contracts for the International Sale of Goods (the "Convention").

-In the next forthcoming articles we shall proceed on the review of the Convention and it is applicability in Brazil.
+In forthcoming Articles we shall proceed in the review of the Convention.

 1 Partner of Demarest Advogados

 The content of this article is intended to provide a general guide to the subject matter.
 Specialist advice should be sought about your specific circumstances.